mickey-doyle/SimpleKanbanCalendar/README.md

 If you just want to use the application, grab the installer from our Releases page.

 1. Go to the **[Releases](../../releases)** section of this repository.
-2. Download the latest **`MyCalendarSetup.exe`**.
+2. Download the latest **`SimpleKanbanCalendarSetup.exe`**.
 3. Double-click the file to launch the Setup Wizard.
-4. (Optional) Check the box to associate `.ics` files if you want this to be your default calendar app.
-5. Launch the app from your Desktop or Start Menu!
+4. Launch the app from your Desktop or Start Menu!

 ---